 Instead of focusing on perfection, ask yourself how this decision relates to the big vision you have for yourself.
 Which option will get you closer to that goal?
 Can you accept the consequences if everything doesn’t go as planned?
 When you stop thinking of them as life-or-death and think of them as stepping stones and learning experiences, the urge to make every decision perfect will fade.

-Now that you have recognized your fears and have strategies to overcome them, you’re ready to move forward by setting a bold goal.
+Goals are good for your brain.
+They give you something to work toward, and tend to make you feel more inspired than if you didn’t have goals, especially if you tell those around you about them.
+Don’t be afraid to dream big.
 Think of something you have always wanted to achieve for yourself.
 Chances are fear was holding you back.
 Make it your mission to move forward boldly by being decisive and setting yourself up for success.

 Perhaps you want to double your sales, but you’ve resisted setting the goal because it felt impossible.
 Now that you have released fear, you are free to recognize that you just need the right tools for the job.
 Maybe that means hiring a new marketing director or reexamining your current strategy.
 Whatever you consider, use the tools you’ve learned about how to be decisive.
 Remember, when you back your new decisions with action, you will unleash alignment.
 If you can commit and sustain that commitment, you will find it more rewarding and less daunting to be decisive.